tenancy/docs/docs/tenancy/1.x/compared-to-hyn.md

 # Modularity

-Back when hyn versions made huge leaps - while much of the interaction with Laravel was mostly a matter of research, trial and error - I decided to drop a package that added an admin dashboard in order to focus on creating a fundamentally better package.
+Back when hyn versions made huge leaps - while much of the interaction with Laravel was mostly a matter of research, trial and error - the package that added an admin dashboard was dropped in order to focus on creating a fundamentally better package.

 In addition as new Laravel versions were released in pretty fast succession, new versions (3.x, 4.x and 5.x) of hyn were started to offer to these new versions (5.3, 5.4 and 5.5).